Anytime

 The emphasis is on both historical knowledge and on the skills required for historical research.
 Learners develop an understanding of cause and effect, continuity and change, similarity and difference, and use historical evidence as part of their studies.

-An A’ Level in History will give you knowledge and skills which will prepare you for higher education, and which are also useful in any career.
+This qualification will give you knowledge and skills which will prepare you for higher education, and which are also useful in any career.
 Students who specialise in history can go on to become historical researchers, work in heritage organisations or become teachers.

 History will also support other career paths such as journalism, politics, law, social work and public services.